stdstring/wordscpp.doxygen2hugo/DestData/cpp/aspose.words/revision/_index.md

 ---
+title: Aspose::Words::Revision class
-title: Revision
+linktitle: Revision
 second_title: Aspose.Words for C++ API Reference
-description: Represents a revision (tracked change) in a document node or style.
-Use RevisionType to check the type of this revision.
+description: Aspose::Words::Revision class.
+Represents a revision (tracked change) in a document node or style.
+Use RevisionType to check the type of this revision in C++.
 type: docs
 weight: 664
 url: /cpp/aspose.words/revision/